 Respecting and heeding a no contact order can be tricky, especially when the restricted person lives near you or is your child(ren)s other parent.
 For those who must pick up children, access personal belongings, or have any reason to be near the restricted person, care must be taken to make othe...

+A Spokane woman was arrested last Saturday for allegedly shooting her boyfriend in the leg.
 According to the Spokane Spokesman-Review, when police arrived on the scene, the victim initially said that he had been shot by a man who was attempting to steal from him.
 Subsequent police investigation ...

+The King County Council recently announced the creation of a task force to keep guns out of the hands of potentially dangerous people.
 The announcement follows up on the 2016 passage of Initiative 1491, also known as the extreme risk protection order.
 Initiative 1491 sets up a process to allow...

 NPR recently reported on a new program that Iowa has implemented to try and change the behavior of those who have been convicted of domestic violence.
 The 24-week program was created by Amie Zarling, a domestic violence researcher at Iowa State University.
 It is called Achieving Change Through Va...